Does God exist creating, bringing order and goodness and beauty out of chaos?

 Continued growing, in contrast, takes her through new stages of human development and new challenges.
 Each developmental advance brings new ethical and spiritual choices—either good or bad, advancing or regressing or a combination of both.

 As anyone knows, when climbing a mountain, the higher one goes the more dangerous the climb becomes—not because the action of climbing mountains is evil, or because individuals who climb mountains are depraved sinful beings, but because the very nature of going "higher" also offers more options of choosing.
-Some of the ways are wrong, even could cause one to plummet to the bottom.
-Some of the ways are right, and lead toward the peak.

-Whw a small child cries when she hungry or grabs another child's food that doesn’t show she is sinning.
+When a small child cries when she hungry or grabs another child's food that doesn’t show she is sinning.

 On the contrary, that is how G_D created children.
-If a 4-year-old child throws a tantrum and takes her little brother’s bottle because she thinks she isn’t getting enough attention from her parents, while her action is wrong and to be corrected, but she hasn't failed because she hasn’t developed enough in her conscious awareness and ethical conscience to make altruistic decisions.
+If a 4-year-old child throws a tantrum and takes her little brother’s bottle because she thinks she isn’t getting enough attention from her parents, while her action is wrong and to be corrected, she hasn't failed because she hasn’t developed enough in her conscious awareness and moral conscience to make altruistic decisions.

-However, if at 8, she hides her little brother’s medicine, because she wants all the attention instead, this is wrong because by then her mental, moral conscience has developed enough to know that her action isn't the right way to get attention.
-And, besides, by this point she should be widening her compassion and care for others out beyond her own needs and desires.
+However, if at 8, she hides her little brother’s medicine, because she wants all the attention instead, this is very wrong because by then her mental, moral conscience has developed enough to know that her action isn't the right way to get attention.

 just as if in contrast,